sabkorm/Ansible_Project/README.md

 # Ansible project

 ## Overview
-This Ansible project is separated into two parts, executing different tasks on the host machines.
+This Ansible project is separated into two parts, executing different tasks on the host machines:

 ### Ansible project I: